 facilitate community action that further a consistent respect

-Currently, attempts are being made by pro abortion advocates to pass legislation
+in Washington and other states by pro abortion advocates to pass

-in several states targeting pro-life pregnancy centers, even though such
+legislation targeting pro-life pregnancy centers, even though such centers

 provide those states with valuable community services.
 In Washington State